Alexandru Epureanu

-Alexandru Epureanu (born 27 September 1986) is a Moldovan former professional footballer who played as a centre-back for the Moldova national team.
+Alexandru Epureanu (born 27 September 1986) is a Moldovan former professional footballer who played as a centre-back.

 Club career

 Born in Chișinau, Epureanu joined FC Sheriff Tiraspol in summer 2004.

 He has won Moldovan Footballer of the Year in 2007, 2009, 2010, 2012 and 2018.
 Since playing for FC Sheriff Tiraspol, he has gone on to play for Dinamo Moscow.

 On 2 July 2014, Epureanu signed for İstanbul Başakşehir.
 He made his league debut for the club on 30 August 2014 in a 1–1 home draw with Kasımpaşa, playing all ninety minutes of the match.
 He scored his first league goal for the club on 5 October 2014 in a 4–0 home victory over Akhisarspor.
 His goal, scored in the sixth minute, made the score 1–0 to İstanbul BB.

 In January 2023, Epureanu departed Başakşehir and subsequently joined Ümraniyespor until the end of the season.
 On 25 March 2024, he confirmed that he retired from football.